Advantages of Yoga and Pilates

 For people with diabetes, yoga has been found to lower blood sugar by decreasing cortisol and adrenaline levels and improving adaptability to the healing effects of insulin.

-Getting your blood sugar down can significantly decrease risks to other complications, such as heart attack, kidney failure, and blindness.
+Getting your blood sugar down can significantly decrease the risks of other complications, such as heart attack, kidney failure, and blindness.

 Relaxes Your Inner Systems